secretGeek/documentation/en/contributing/framework/semantic-versioning.md

 ![Building a tagged release](/images/contributing/building-a-tagged-release.png)

 When creating a new release by pull-requesting between `develop` and `master` always use a **merge commit pull-request**.
-If the release contains breaking changes then the `BREAKING` can be automatically incremented by `+semver: breaking` on blank line of your commit message.
+If the release contains breaking changes then the `BREAKING` can be automatically incremented by adding `+semver: breaking` on blank line of your commit message.

 ## Versioning